 11. Buy A SIM Card

-You might think you need to have all the travel essentials before you travel to Mexico, but there is one thing that we recommend not buying online and actually waiting until you arrive in Mexico to buy: Telcel, a Mexican SIM card is available for purchase everywhere in the airport when you arrive, the grocery stores or cell phone shops.
+You might think you need to have all the travel essentials before you travel to Mexico, but there is one thing that we recommend not buying online.

-It’s just a useful tip for traveling to Mexico.
-Out of all the Mexican cell providers, Telcel has the most subscribers and widest coverage.
 As mentioned, the SIM cards are sold pretty much everywhere, so it’s as easy as walking into a store and ask to buy a new SIM.
 They’ll help you set it up!

 The Telcel is a great alternative to buying a costly data plan from your current cell phone carrier.
-You can get plenty of data for less than $20 USD per month.

-This is especially great to use for google maps, as we all know getting lost while traveling is a given!
 If you are heading out to hit up all the Cancun attractions or beaches in Mexico you’ll want to be connected.

 Hannah | Getting Stamped